 How to protect yourself: Bear in mind that a real lottery will never ask for money up front, nor personal information over the phone.
-Always be at your most cautious when being asked for an up-front fee for anything.
+Always protect your data and be at your most cautious when being asked for an up-front fee for anything.

 - In an email account hack, fraudsters gain access to email accounts, and then wait to intercept sensitive information and transactions.
-Small-business owners should beware, too: The RCMP alleged that a woman in Kelowna, British Columbia, defrauded a company that she did some work for by gaining access to the email account and intercepting money transfers from customers.
+Small-business owners should beware of email scams, too: The RCMP alleged that a woman in Kelowna, British Columbia, defrauded a company that she did some work for by gaining access to the email account and intercepting money transfers from customers.

 How to protect yourself: Always remember that if you didn’t place the call, you don’t know for sure who you’re talking to.
 Under these circumstances, never give out sensitive information, including your name, birthdate or SIN.

 - Those “work from home” ads are often just a front.
 After responding to a job-posting ad scam, a target will typically be asked to send money in advance for training and work supplies — which will never be reimbursed, because the “job” is fake.
-Police in Edmonton, Alberta reported dozens of instances of this kind of fraud in 2019.
+In one year alone, Edmontonians lost more than $240,000 after falling victim to online employment scams.

 How to protect yourself: Beware of jobs that seem too easy to get, especially when involving “interviews” by phone, email or messaging apps.
 And as always, be wary of up-front fees.